AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 A virtual report suite:

 * Can be based on Adobe Analytics segments.
-* Can be applied to historical data.
+* Can be applied to historical data in a non-destructive manner.
-* Allows you to create one or many virtual views on top of a report suite for for use by different users in Adobe Analytics.
+* Allows you to create one or many virtual views on top of an Adobe Analytics report suite for for use by different users.
 * May be used to control access to and curate different kinds of data for different users.
-* Provides optional report-time processing capabilities for Adobe Analytics.
+* Provides optional [report-time processing](https://experienceleague.adobe.com/docs/analytics/components/virtual-report-suites/vrs-report-time-processing.html?lang=en) capabilities for Adobe Analytics.
-* Is required for Cross-Device Analytics in Adobe Analytics.
+* Is required for [Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html?lang=en) in Adobe Analytics.

 A virtual report suite is (does) not:

 * Provide a means to combine report suites together.
 * Available in Adobe Analytics Data Warehouse.
-* Available to
+* Available as an entity for dataflows into AEP via the Analytics Source Connector.

 ## VRS and the Analytics Source Connector